-These financial statements are prepared in Canadian dollars, the Plan's functional currency, in accordance with the accounting standards for pension plans in Part IV of the Chartered Professional Accountants Canada Handbook.
+These financial statements are prepared in Canadian dollars, the Plan's functional currency, in accordance with the accounting standards for pension plans in Part IV of the Chartered Professional Accountants Canada Handbook (CPA Canada Handbook).

 The Plan has elected to comply on a consistent basis with International Financial Reporting Standards (IFRS) for its accounting policies that do not relate to its investment portfolio or its pension obligations.
-To the extent that the IFRS in Part I of the CPA Canada Handbook are inconsistent with CPA Canada Handbook Part IV Section 4600, then CPA Canada Section 4600 takes precedence.
+To the extent that the IFRS in Part I of the CPA Canada Handbook is inconsistent with CPA Canada Handbook Part IV Section 4600, then CPA Canada Handbook Section 4600 takes precedence.